http://www.healingtherapies.info/ChickenFeet.htm

 fashion.
 I don't know why, but my hunch is it shortcuts the

-supply is inadequate so the wound is not getting the necessary
+blood supply is inadequate so the wound is not getting the

-nutrients to heal itself.
-Revital seems to put the nutrients
+necessary nutrients to heal itself.
+Revital seems to put the

-Dr Robertson's photos of paw regeneration and is "not particularly
+seen Dr Robertson's photos of paw regeneration and is "not

-convinced by them".
-Still, he says, while regeneration of muscles
+particularly convinced by them".
+Still, he says, while

 Dr Silvetti is considerably less enthusiastic, although he